13 Excellent Fantasy Football League Ideas

 You’re So Money, You Don’t Even Know It

 1. COLLECTIONS: Collecting league fees is always a pain every season.
-Maybe the first six teams that pay their fees get a 10-percent discount and the last three teams have to pay a 20-percent penalty?
+Maybe make it so that the first six teams to pay their fees get a 10-percent discount and the last three teams have to pay a 20-percent penalty?
+That would make it a race for owners to pay you!

 2. SUPER DUPER BOWL: In one dynasty league I was in, we instituted a rule where each year, all of the teams would pay 125-percent of the league fees.
 So we would pay $125 for a $100 league fee.
 That extra $25 would go into a kitty, and then, after four seasons, we had a Super Duper Bowl.
 This meant the champion that season would take home a prize that had been building for four seasons, adding up to an extra $1,200.
 The reason this was so great was because it added an extra layer of strategy, as some teams would adjust their strategies in Year 2 or 3 in order to gear up for a big Year 4.